laureschemm/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that clarity and simplicity often lead to better performance in the long run."

 In other words, as a programmer, it's essential to avoid over-engineering or trying to optimize code too early in the development process without data to support your decisions.
 Understanding the balance between readability, maintainability, and efficiency is key to crafting high-quality software solutions.

+# 2024-01-27
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+In fewer words, it advises programmers to focus on writing clear, maintainable code first and optimize only when necessary, based on measured performance data.
+This quote highlights that over-concern with efficiency early in the development process can lead to complex, hard-to-understand code, which in turn can introduce bugs and increase development time.
+Always prioritize understanding and correctness before optimizing for speed or space efficiency.